ictvoip/ictvoip-docs/docs/source/clientadmin/clientadmin.rst

 ******************
 Client Admin Area
 ******************
+|

 Product Assignment
 ********************

-administration of server modules and billing would be setup with client products.
+Administration of server modules and billing would be setup with client products.
 After you have your Addon and Server module installed and have created a VoIP product either metered or not you can add the product to the WHMCS client products.
 This example shows that you already have knowledge of adding products to your client accounts.
 Further information can be located with the WHMCS supported documentation here: WHMCS Docs

 |